 If your budget is tight and you're hoping to find the most delicious bang for your (Euro) bucks, our scrumptious street food is essential.
 In the warmer months, sitting outside with a good falafel or crepe rather than eating indoors can be ideal.
 Traditional French fare doesn't have to be pricey either.
 Classic Parisian haunts like Chartier and Polidor serve affordable (by Parisian standards) takes on local favorites.

 After dinner, an exceptional cocktail may be in order.
 Whether it's a trendy bitters or botanicals-infused artisanal gin you're after, or an artful concoction like the fruity, citrusy one pictured here, read on for our picks of some of the city's more stylish places to lounge.

-Also make sure to check out our guide to Paris' best new "speakeasy"-style bars and hidden places for drinks in the capital.
+Also, "speakeasy-style" bars, like Moonshiner, which is hidden behind a pizzeria, have become immensely popular.
 While many of these are admittedly no longer secret, they offer sophisticated and intriguing settings for a night out on the town—not to mention some of the most expertly shaken cocktails and creative drinks available.

 08 of 15

-If you're in the mood for music, check out our complete guide to where to head for concerts, operas and music festivals in the capital.
+The capital never has a shortage of concerts, operas and music festivals.
 For opera fans, the vibrant scene in Paris means there's almost always something worthwhile to see; the modern Opera Bastille offers a program that includes both classic performances (La Boheme, The Magic Flute) and more contemporary, experimental operatic shows.

-If it's a rock concert you're after, hip venues such as the Bataclan and the Fleche d'Or are local favorites, while the Cite de la Musique in the sprawling cultural complex known as La Villette puts on all variety of concerts and musical performances, from classical music to rock shows
+If it's a rock concert you're after, the Bataclan, site of a tragic terrorist attack in 2015, re-opened in late 2016 and remains a local favorite.
+The Cite de la Musique in the sprawling cultural complex known as La Villette puts on all variety of concerts and musical performances as well, from classical music to rock shows

 09 of 15